demisto/content/Packs/Troubleshout/Scripts/CertificatesTroubleshout/README.md

-This automation will export all Certificates related information from the python docker container and decode it by RFC.
+This automation will export all Custom Certificates related information from the python docker container and decode it by RFC.
 In addition, it will get the certificate located in endpoint.

+## Notes
+---

+After using the following [tutorial](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/docker/configure-python-docker-integrations-to-trust-custom-certificates) to update custom certificate in `Demisto Server`/ `Demisto Engine`.
+Validate the configuration applied using using this script.

 ## Script Data
 ---